MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 ### Feature updates

+- **Automatically redirect incompatible sites from Internet Explorer to Microsoft Edge**.
+When an Internet Explorer user visits a public site that's incompatible with Internet Explorer, they get a message that tells them the site is incompatible with their browser, and they need to manually switch to a different browser.
+With the Microsoft Edge 87 Stable update, public websites that show an incompatibility message on Internet Explorer will be automatically redirected to Microsoft Edge.
+For more information, see [Learn more](https://docs.microsoft.com/deployedge/edge-learnmore-neededge).

 - **Kiosk mode privacy features enabled**.
-Starting with Microsoft Edge version 87 kiosk mode features that will help enterprises around the privacy of user data will be enabled.
+Starting with Microsoft Edge version 87, kiosk mode features that will help enterprises around the privacy of user data will be enabled.
 These features will enable experiences such as clear the user data on exit, delete downloaded files and to reset the configured start experience after a specified amount of idle time.
 Learn more about how to [Configure Microsoft Edge kiosk mode](https://docs.microsoft.com/deployedge/microsoft-edge-configure-kiosk-mode)

 - **ClickOnce deployment enabled by default**.
 ClickOnce is enabled by default in Microsoft Edge 87, which reduces the barriers for enterprises to deploy software and better align with Microsoft Edge Legacy browser behavior.
 Starting in Microsoft Edge 87, the ClickOnceEnabled policy's "Not configured" state will reflect the new default ClickOnce state of Enabled (as compared to the previous default state of Disabled).

 - **The enterprise new tab page (NTP) integrates productivity with customizable, work-relevant feed content**.
 The enterprise NTP blends the Office 365 productivity page we offer to users signed in with their work or school account with personalized, work-relevant company and industry feeds that are organized in a single page.
 Users will be able to recognize the familiar Office 365 content and Microsoft Search for Business powered by Bing.
-In addition, they can easily flip to a customizable "My Feed" with content and modules that are relevant to the user, their company, or their industry, as well as a selection of other feeds that the organization has made available.
-[Learn more](https://docs.microsoft.com/microsoft-365/admin/manage/manage-industry-news?view=o365-worldwide&preserve-view=true).
+In addition, they can easily customize "My Feed" by choosing the most relevant content to them from the available content and modules for their organization.
+IT Administrators can control the News feed settings for their  organization, including the selected industry for the Edge new tab page by going to Microsoft 365 admin center.
+[Learn more](https://blogs.windows.com/msedgedev/2020/10/29/enterprise-new-tab-page-my-feed/)

 - **Privacy and Security:**